R. Paul Wiegand's Research

 Adaptive Team Formations

-I am working with the Adaptive Systems Group at the Naval Center for Applied Research in Artificial Intelligence (NCARAI) and Bill Spears at the University of Wyoming to extend and generalize his physicomimetics framework for multiagent reactive control.
+I worked with the Adaptive Systems Group at the Naval Center for Applied Research in Artificial Intelligence (NCARAI) and Bill Spears at the University of Wyoming to extend and generalize his physicomimetics framework for multiagent reactive control.
 Here an artificial physics system is constructed in order to develop a self-organizing team of agents capable of a wide variety of behaviors.
 It is particularly well-suited to behaviors that involves geometric formations.
-We have developed a generalized, graph-based design method for constructing modular and scalable heterogeneous behaviors for teams of robots and applied it to a variety of multiagent problems, such as resource protection.
+We developed a generalized, graph-based design method for constructing modular and scalable heterogeneous behaviors for teams of robots and applied it to a variety of multiagent problems, such as resource protection.
 Early work suggests that team formations resilliant to attrition and re-deployment of platforms for quite natural to develop using such representations.

 Transfer Learning & Role Reassignment